Understanding Organizational Risk

-The three components of risk must be accompanied by a qualified or, where possible, a quantified analysis.
-This can be done by historical analysis or well defined and managed testing.
+The three risk components must be accompanied by a qualified or, where possible, a quantified analysis.
+This can be done by historical analysis or well-defined and managed testing.

-Consequence: Lastly the consequence or impact of an event occurring must be evaluated.
+Consequence: Lastly, the consequence or impact of an event must be evaluated.
 This should be evaluated against three criteria: